Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 • Personally affected by the incident?

-For every critical role, you need a clearly defined proxy – who knows they are the proxy and has the authority.
+For every critical role, you need a clearly defined deputy—who knows they are the deputy and has the authority.

 (Sounds obvious.
-But we regularly experience that proxies exist, yet the proxies don't know what they can decide.)
+But we regularly see deputies exist, yet the deputies do not know what they are allowed to decide.)

-Some decisions can't wait until a meeting is convened.
+Some decisions cannot wait until a meeting is convened.

 Define in advance:

-• What budget is authorized for emergency measures?
+• What budget is approved for emergency measures?

 • Which actions are pre-authorized?

-Example Emergency Budget: "The CTO is authorized to spend up to CHF 50K on emergency measures without further approval.
-Documentation will be provided afterwards."
+Example emergency budget: "The CTO is authorized to spend up to CHF 50K on emergency measures without further approval.
+Documentation will be completed afterward."

-This sounds risky – but it's less risky than hours of coordination loops in a crisis.
+That sounds risky—but it is less risky than hours of alignment loops during a crisis.

 Communication in crises is at least as important as technical problem-solving.